Singer Pink offers to pay fine for Norway's beach handball team over 'sexist' clothing | DW | 26.07.2021

 Female players have long complained of finding bikini bottoms uncomfortable and degrading.

-Responding to Pink's offer on their Instagram account, the Norway team – which previously said they were "proud about making a statement" – thanked everyone for their support.
+Responding to Pink's offer on their Instagram account, the Norway team – which previously said they were "proud about making a statement" – wrote "wow" and thanked the singer for her support.

-"We really appreciate all the love we have received," they wrote under an image of themselves wearing their shorts.
-"You guys are the best."
+"We really appreciate all the love we have received," they added under an image of themselves wearing their shorts.
+"You're the best."

 jmc (AP, Reuters)